ccallawa/alyvix_doc/getting_started/windows_start_button.rst

       :class: image-with-border
       :alt: The start button test case in Alyvix Selector

 #.
-Using the |bar-icon| icon next to :guilabel:`PressStartButton`, drag the new test case object
+Click on the |lineadd-icon| action next to :guilabel:`PressStartButton` shown in the screenshot
-   and drop it into the Scripting panel marked :bbutton:`Script: MAIN`.
+   above to insert the new test case object into the Scripting panel marked :bbutton:`Script: MAIN`:

    .. image:: images/ae_basic_script_element.png
       :class: image-with-border